rreusser/explorations/posts/clifford-torus/README.md

 (x, y, z, w) = (cos(θ), sin(θ), cos(φ), sin(φ)) / √2
 ```

+Where (θ, φ) ∈ [0, 2π] ⨉ [0, 2π].
 You then apply a rotation—here I'm using the camera controller's view matrix to the x-y-w coordinates—and then compute a stereographic projection into three dimensions:

 ```
 (x', y', z') = (x, y, z) / (1 - w)